ReSound Hearing Aids Cost and Pricing in 2025

 ReSound MultiMic

-• Multi Mic: The mic can be placed on a table to amplify multiple speakers at once.
-The sound streams directly into your hearing aid up to 80 feet away.
-This microphone also allows for direct audio input from any device with a 3.5mm jack or a “Euro Plug” for universal FM receivers.
+• Multi Mic: The mic can be placed on a table to amplify multiple speakers simultaneously.
+The sound streams directly into your hearing aid from up to 80 feet away.
+The microphone also allows direct audio input from any device with a 3.5 mm jack or Europlug for universal FM receivers.
 The device also has an integrated telecoil for connecting to hearing loops.

 ReSound Phone Clip